AntennaPod/antennapod.github.io/_i18n/en/contribute/translate.md

 <!-- mdpo-enable -->

 Out of the estimated [world population](https://en.wikipedia.org/wiki/World_population) of 7.9 billion people, 'only' 1.3 billion [speak English](https://www.ethnologue.com/guides/ethnologue200).
-This may not mean much per say.
+This may not mean much per se.
 But if anything, we can conclude that making AntennaPod available in more languages, makes the app accessible to more people.
 As a side benefit, localising the app also helps our project grow beyond the current main userbases (Germany and the US).

-We therfore much appreciate your help!
+We therefore much appreciate your help!

 # The app
 To help translate the app, we ask you to contribute via [Transifex](https://www.transifex.com/antennapod/antennapod/).
 Anyone can sign up there and get started.
 Transifex has helpful guides to [get started on their platform](https://docs.transifex.com/getting-started-1/translators) and to [get familiar with the Web Editor interface](https://docs.transifex.com/translation/translating-with-the-web-editor).